plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 layout: article
 title: What is audience segmentation and how to use Plausible for an in-depth analysis?
-description: mm
+description: Audience segmentation helps you find useful insights by breaking down your audience data.
+Plausible makes this easy and privacy-friendly.
-permalink: mm
+permalink: /audience-segmentation
 ---
 The one thing that has always helped Plausible grow is sticking to the needs of a specific set of audience.
 When we started as a simple-enough and privacy-first way of tracking website traffic, we automatically started appealing to individual creators.

 As we grew and improved our tech and product, and stuck with our philosophy of rejecting surveillance capitalism while providing a really easy, but useful, tool to use –– we noticed an uptick in the customer base that were small startups and tech founders.